Exact Sampling of Determinantal Point Processes without Eigendecomposition

-As one can see, except the initial spectral algorithm, no algorithm allows for the exact sampling of a generic DPP.
-The main contribution of this paper is to introduce such a general and exact algorithm that does not involve the kernel eigendecomposition.
+As one can see, except the initial spectral algorithm, no algorithm allows for the exact sampling of a general DPP.
+The main contribution of this paper is to introduce such a general and exact algorithm, that does not involve the kernel eigendecomposition, to sample discrete DPPs.
 The proposed algorithm is a sequential thinning procedure that relies on two new results: (i) the explicit formulation of the marginals of any determinantal point process and (ii) the derivation of an adapted Bernoulli point process containing a given DPP.
-This algorithm was first presented in \citep{LaunayGalerneDesolneux_exactDPPsampling_2018} and was, to our knowledge, the first exact sampling strategy without spectral decomposition.
-Let us mention that two very recent preprints \citep{Poulson_exactDPPsampling_2019,Derezinskietal_DPP_VFX_2019} also propose new algorithms to sample generic DPPs without spectral decomposition. \cite{Poulson_exactDPPsampling_2019} presents factorization strategies of hermitian and non-hermitian DPP kernels to sample generic determinantal point processes.
-As our algorithm, it heavily relies on Cholesky decomposition. \cite{Derezinskietal_DPP_VFX_2019} apply a preprocessing step that preselect a portion of the points using a regularized DPP.
+This algorithm was first presented in \cite{LaunayGalerneDesolneux_exactDPPsampling_2018} and was, to our knowledge, the first exact sampling strategy without spectral decomposition. \textsc{Matlab} and Python implementations of this algorithm (using the PyTorch library in the Python code) are available online (\url{https://www.math-info.univ-paris5.fr/~claunay/exact_sampling.html}) and hopefully soon in the repository created by Guillaume Gautier \cite{Gautier_DPPy_2018} gathering exact and approximate DPP sampling algorithms.
+Let us mention that three very recent preprints \cite{Poulson_exactDPPsampling_2019,Gillenwater_TreebasedDPPsampling_2019,Derezinskietal_DPP_VFX_2019} also propose new algorithms to sample general DPPs without spectral decomposition.
+Poulson \cite{Poulson_exactDPPsampling_2019} presents factorization strategies of Hermitian and non-Hermitian DPP kernels to sample general determinantal point processes.
+As our algorithm, it heavily relies on Cholesky decomposition.
+Gillenwater and al. \cite{Gillenwater_TreebasedDPPsampling_2019} use the dual representation of $L$-ensembles presented in \cite{Kulesza_Taskar_dpp_for_machine_learning_2012} to construct a binary tree containing enough information on the kernel to sample DPPs in sublinear time.
+Derezi\'nski et al. \cite{Derezinskietal_DPP_VFX_2019} apply a preprocessing step that preselects a portion of the points using a regularized DPP.
 Then, a usual DPP sampling is done on the selection.
-This is related to our thinning procedure of the groundset by a Bernoulli point process.
+This is related to our thinning procedure of the initial set by a Bernoulli point process.
 However note that the authors report that the overall complexity of their sampling scheme is sublinear while ours is cubic due to Cholesky decomposition.
+Finally, in \cite{Blasz_DetermThinning_2019}, Blaszczyszyn and Keeler present a similar procedure based on a continuous space: they use discrete determinantal point processes to thin a Poisson point process defined on that continuous space.
+The point process generated offers theoretical guarantees on repulsion and is applied to fit network patterns.